Davis, CA 95616

 Scouting Drive Brings In 600 Pounds of Food

 Thanks to the scouting troops for collecting some 600 pounds of food during the annual Scouting for Food Drive.
 The scouts not only collected the food from neighborhoods, but also did the sorting in the parking lot adjacent to the STEAC food closet near downtown Davis.
 The drive is held at a time when the closet is running low on food to distribute to low-income families in Davis.

 OTHER STEAC WORK

 For nearly 50 years, STEAC has been providing emergency assistance to poverty-level county residents, including cash assistance for rent and utilities to prevent evictions or help families and individuals get into permanent housing.
 Additionally, STEAC’s Suit Up for Success Program helps low-income residents find employment by providing work attire for job interviews.
-The nonprofit organization also provides free food through its Davis closet, distributing 100,000 pounds of food annually.
+The nonprofit organization also distributes free food to over 3,000 individuals annually from a Davis closet.

 “With grant funding shrinking, we rely more and more on private donations to serve families and individuals who otherwise would not make it on their own,” Baird said.
 “Our goal is to keep these families from becoming homeless.”